Amankp1/airline-data-analytics/README.md

 - Leverage intuitive visualizations to interpret complex pricing data.
 - Make informed, data-backed booking decisions for personal or business travel.

-Use the documentation above to explore and extract the most value from the Flight Price Analysis Dashboard.